bulib/dataWebsite/manage/writing-a-dmp.md

 ## Why manage your data?

-There are several good reasons to manage your data, such as:
+Managing your data allows you to:

-+ Complying with federal funding
++ Comply with federal funding
-+ Documenting your work and workflows
++ Document your work and workflows
-+ Facilitating the reuse and sharing of your data
++ Facilitate the reuse and sharing of your data
-+ Ensuring your data is backed up
++ Ensure your data is backed up

-Data management is a proactive processes that will help prevent future headaches and, when done properly, will keep your work organized and intelligible to others as well as your future self.
+Data management will help prevent future headaches and, when done properly, will keep your work organized and intelligible to others as well as your future self.

 ## Common Components of a DMP